o3de/o3de.org/content/docs/user-guide/interactivity/robotics/georeference.md

 ### Georeferencing a Level

-To add to the level information about its geographical location component called **Georeference Editor Level Component** needs to be attached to the level entity.
+To set the level's geographical location information, the **Georeference Editor Level Component** needs to be attached to the level entity.
-This component to function requires:
+This component requires:

 - A [WGS-84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) location of a known place in the level (e.g, location of the intersection)
 - An O3DE entity located in a known place in the level (e.g., the abovementioned intersection).
 This entity should be located in the location given with WGS-84 coordinates.
 This entity should also have orientation as follows (ENU):